Building The Kingdom

 If a roofing contractor offers to waive or reduce your deductible, DO NOT sign the contract!
 It will place you in violation of the law.
 Instead, Elevated Roofing offers deductible financing through BTK Credit!

-roof estimate - 11 Questions to Ask - Elevated RoofingSometimes, knowing what questions you should ask about a free roof estimate is hard.
+roof estimate - 12 Questions to Ask - Elevated RoofingSometimes, knowing what questions you should ask after receiving a new roof estimate is hard.
 Not everyone getting roof repairs or roof replacement is a roofing expert.
-Below are some questions that your roofing contractor should be able to answer before you sign:
+Below are some questions that your roofing contractor should be able to answer before you sign any purchase agreement or contract:

-• Does a free roof estimate include tax?
+• Does the new roof estimate include tax?

-• Are they looking at the entire roofing project or just quoting the shingles/roofing material?
+• Does the roof estimate take into consideration the costs of the entire roofing project or just is the quote for materials only?
 (This could be why the quote is low.)

-• What is the process if they find more damage than was originally found during the inspection?
+• What is the process if the roofers discover more damage than was originally found during the inspection?

 • Do you get to keep extra shingles or tiles for repairs?